Decoding French Wine Labels and Terms

 “mis en bouteille”

-• Premiere Cru (1er Cru): Translates to “First Growth” and is used in Burgundy and Champagne to distinguish the region’s 2nd best vineyards.
+• Premier Cru (1er Cru): Translates to “First Growth” and is used in Burgundy and Champagne to distinguish the region’s 2nd best vineyards.

-• Supérieur: A regulatory term commonly used in Bordeaux to describe a wine with higher minimum alcohol and aging requirements than the base.
+• Supérieur: A common regulatory term in Bordeaux to describe a wine with higher minimum alcohol and aging requirements than the base.

-• Sur Lie: A wine that is aged on lees (dead yeast particles) which are known to give a creamy/bready taste and increased body.
-This term is most commonly found with Muscadet of the Loire.
+• Sur Lie: A wine that ages on lees (dead yeast particles), which gives a creamy/bready taste and increased body.
+This term is most commonly found on bottles of Muscadet from the Loire.

-• Vin Doux Naturel (VDN): A wine that is fortified during fermentation (usually a sweet dessert wine).
+• Vin Doux Naturel (VDN): A wine that is fortified during fermentation and is usually a sweet dessert wine.

 French Wine Classification